 November 7, 1922 ~ Alois Maxwell Hirt, commonly known as trumpeter, bandleader Al Hirt, born in New Orleans, Louisiana, USA ~ Best remembered for his 1964 smash hit Java and for the theme music to The Green Hornet.
 Hirt was given a trumpet at age 6, playing professionally at age 16.
 Studied with Dr Frank Simon, a former soloist with John Philip Sousa Orchestra.
 Did a stint in the US Army during World War II, playing the bugle.
 Performed with various swing bands following the war, including with Tommy Dorsey, Jimmy Dorsey, Benny Goodman, and with Ina Ray Hutton.
 Hirt also played with Horace Heidt and Monk Hazel before being signed as a bandleader himself by RCA-Victor.
 As a bandleader twenty-two of Hirt's albums made the Billboard charts ~ Hirt passed away in 1999

 November 7, 1917 ~ Jazz double bassist Howard Rumsey born in Brawley, California, USA ~ Started on piano, moved to drums, then to bass.
-Worked with Stan Kenton, Vido Musso, Johnnie Davis, Charlie Barnet, Barney Bigard, the Lighthouse All-Stars, Sonny Criss, Hampton Hawes, Frank Patchen, Bobby White, Keith Williams, Jimmy Giuffre, Shorty Rogers, Shelly Manne, Bud Shank, Bob Cooper, Rolf Ericson, Max Roach, Chet Baker, Miles Davis, Art Pepper, and others ~ Rumsey passed away in 2015
+Played with Vido Musso, Johnnie Davis, Stan Kenton, Charlie Barnet, and Barney Bigard, prior to forming the Lighthouse All-Stars, the house band for the Lighthouse Club, Hermosa Beach, California.
+Over the next decade, Rumsey would lead and manage the ensemble, one of the primary jazz bands on the 1950s West Coast jazz scene, with over seventy musicians passing through its ranks including Sonny Criss, Hampton Hawes, Jimmy Giuffre, Shorty Rogers, Shelly Manne, Bud Shank, and Max Roach ~ Rumsey passed away in 2015

 November 7, 1908 ~ Edward Groner, commonly known as jazz bassist, pianist, singer Duke Groner born in Ardmore, Oklahoma, USA ~ Worked with Nat Towles, Jimmie Lunceford, Horace Henderson, Kenny Clarke, Thelonious Monk, Buster Bennett, Wild Bill Davis, Jelly Holt, Horace Palm, Emmett Spicer, Kirk Stuart, Hurley Ramey, Wallace Burton, Jim Beebe, and others ~ Groner passed away in 1992